Certificate in Transition to Teaching in Secondary Education

 Program Details

 The Transition to Teaching (T2T) program in Secondary Education prepares candidates to meet the changing needs of today’s grade 5-12 adolescent students.
-Candidates learn how to structure core content classes, utilize best practices, incorporate digital tools into the learning environment, and differentiate instruction for diverse learners.
+Candidates learn how to structure core content classes, utilize best practices, incorporate digital tools into the learning environment, and differentiate instruction for learners.
 The graduate certificate program leads to an initial secondary teacher license in Indiana.
 Students who do not reside in Indiana should determine requirements for applying the Indiana initial license for teacher licensure in their state of residence.
 All courses in this program can be applied to a Master of Arts in Secondary Teaching at American College of Education.

 Program Outcomes